nvim-treesitter/nvim-treesitter/CONTRIBUTING.md

 - Bigger modules (like `completion-treesitter`, or `nvim-tree-docs`), or modules that integrate with other plugins, that we call `remote modules`.

-In any case, you can build your own module !
+In any case, you can build your own module!
 To help you started in the process, we have a template repository designed to build new modules [here](https://github.com/nvim-treesitter/module-template).
-Feel free to use it, and contact us over on our [Zulip] or on the "Neovim tree-sitter" [Matrix channel].
+Feel free to use it, and contact us over on our on the "Neovim tree-sitter" [Matrix channel].

 ## Parser configurations